MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 - Using Azure Synapse Link, the Cosmos DB Analytical Store can be queried directly from Azure Synapse.
 This enables no-ETL, Hybrid Transactional-Analytical Processing (HTAP) from Synapse, so that Cosmos DB data can be queried together with other analytical workloads from Synapse in near real-time.

-- The Cosmos DB Analytical Store is not partitioned by default.
+- The Cosmos DB Analytical Store isn't partitioned by default.
   - For certain query scenarios, performance will improve by [partitioning Analytical Store](/azure/cosmos-db/configure-custom-partitioning) data using keys that are frequently used in query predicates.
   - Partitioning is triggered by a job in Azure Synapse that runs a Spark notebook using Synapse Link, which loads the data from the Cosmos DB Analytical Store and writes it into the Synapse partitioned store in the primary storage account of the Synapse workspace.